lapsedtheorist/csv-tools/README.md

 - If the identifier exists in the second file but not in the first, the output data will not contain the data for this identifier

-**csv-from-json** expects a file containing one JSON structure per line as the first argument and will take the simple processing step of converting the keys of the JSON structure to the headings of the CSV output data.
-Levels of hierarchy are indicated in the output by the use of dots as separators.
+**csv-from-jsonl** expects a file in JSON Lines format (containing one JSON structure per line) as the first argument (NOTE: not stdin) and will take the simple processing step of converting the keys of the JSON structure to the headings of the CSV output data.
+Levels of hierarchy are indicated in the output by the use of dots as separators and headings from JSON arrays are collated.
+JSON NULL values are ignored.